prashantLalShrestha/NetworkingX/README.md

 ```

-The main objective of this framework is to separate the networking protocols in smaller steps, giving us extra flexibility in code management expecially in, `Clean Archgitecture`.
+The main objective of this framework is to separate the networking protocols in smaller steps, giving us extra flexibility in code management expecially in, `Clean Architecture`.